 The population of China is growing strongly (it would approximately double during 18th century, from 150 million to 300 million).
 At this time, expansion of food production is more than keeping pace: new crops such as maize, potatoes, peanuts have arrived from America, new strains of rice are being developed, and a steady stream of innovations such as improved irrigation techniques, double-cropping, better fertilizers, is making more and more intensive farming possible.

-Also, internal migration from densely-populated areas (for example the lower Yangtze valley, Yangtze delta and south coast of China) to under-populated areas (in the mountainous region between Yellow River and Yangtze valleys, the southwest of China, western China and the newly-conquered regions of the northwest).
-On the back of this agricultural expansion comes rising standards of living for all classes, thriving commerce and increasing urbanization.
+Also, there is internal migration from densely-populated areas (for example the lower Yangtze valley, Yangtze delta and south coast of China) to under-populated areas (in the mountainous region between Yellow River and Yangtze valleys, the southwest of China, western China and the newly-conquered regions of the northwest).
+On the back of this agricultural expansion come rising standards of living for all classes, thriving commerce and increasing urbanization.

 Qing China and the wider world